Joacohbc/Joacohbc/README.md

 # Welcome to My Github Profile! 👏👏👏
 Hello there!
-I'm Joaquin Genova, and I'm excited to have you here on my Github profile.
+I'm Joaquin, and I'm excited to have you here on my Github profile.
 This is where I showcase my passion for coding, share my projects, and connect with fellow developers like you.

 ## My Stats 🔥
 <img src="https://github-readme-stats.vercel.app/api?username=Joacohbc&show_icons=true&theme=dark" alt="Joacohbc's Language stats" /> </a>